Official State Reptile of Nevada

-Nevada designated the desert tortoise (Gopherus agassizii) as official state reptile in 1989.
+Nevada designated the desert tortoise (Gopherus agassizii) as the official state reptile in 1989 (the desert tortoise is also a symbol of California).
 Found in the extreme southwest of Nevada, the desert tortoise is the largest reptile in the southwest and can live more than 70 years.
+All State Reptiles

 The largest native land tortoise in North America, the desert tortoise is listed as threatened on the U.S. Endangered Species Act and is protected throughout its range.
 The population has decreased by as much as 90 percent in some areas since the 1980s due to vandalism, predation, disease, and collection for pets (now illegal).
 Habitat loss from mining, livestock grazing, off-road vehicles, and development are also major factors threatening this ancient animal.